ng-marcus/lsp-grain/README.md

 ## Running the extension

+- The Grain compiler and cli should be on your path.
+If not, set the extension cliPath setting to the cli location
 - Run `npm install` in this folder.
 This installs all necessary npm modules in both the client and server folder
 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the client and server.